dreamportdev/Osdev-Notes/Build_Process/LinkerScripts.md

 ### Adding Symbols
 If you're not familiar with the idea of a symbol, it's a lower level concept that simply represents *a thing* in your program.
-A symbol has an address, and usually some extra details that describe it.
+A symbol has an address, and some extra details to describe it.
 These details tell you if the symbol is a variable, the start of a function, maybe a label from assembly code, or even something else.
 It's important to note that when being used in code, a symbol **is** the address associated with it.

 You can think of a symbol as a pointer.